0PEIN0/crugen/README.md

 # Django CRUD Generator

 ### Overview
 Generates django models, managers, services, serializers and api views all from a simple json definition.
-The idea is to generate of these items just by providing a simple generator configuration and definitions so that repetitive tasks are minimized.
+The idea is to generate these items just by providing a simple generator configuration and definitions, so that repetitive tasks are minimized.

 ### Project run prerequisites
 1. This project is only tested in Ubuntu 16.04 so far.
 Any additional tests on other operating systems are welcomed.